-Most cases of urticaria will not need to be treated as the symptoms are mild and the condition often gets better on its own within a few days.
+Most cases of urticaria don't need treatment because the symptoms are usually mild and often get better within a few days.

-Antihistamines block the effects of histamine, so they should stop the symptoms of itchiness and reduce the rash.
+Antihistamines block the effects of histamine, so help stop the itchiness and reduce the rash.
 Examples of antihistamines include:

-Modern antihistamines do not cause drowsiness in most people, but there are some exceptions.
+In most people, modern antihistamines don't cause drowsiness, although there are some exceptions.
 See how you react to the antihistamine before driving or operating heavy machinery.
-Modern antihistamines may cause drowsiness if taken with alcohol.
-Always read the information leaflet for your medication.
+Antihistamines may also cause drowsiness if taken with alcohol.
+Always read the information leaflet that comes with the medication.

 You may be prescribed a short course of high-dose corticosteroid tablets, such as prednisolone, if your symptoms are severe.

-Taking steroid tablets on a long-term basis is not usually recommended as this can lead to a wide range of side effects and complications, such as high blood pressure, glaucoma, cataracts and diabetes (or it can make existing diabetes worse).
+Taking steroid tablets on a long-term basis isn't usually recommended because it can lead to a wide range of side effects and complications, such as high blood pressure (hypertension), glaucoma, cataracts and diabetes (or it can make existing diabetes worse).

-Treatment for chronic urticaria involves helping you control your symptoms and avoiding any triggers that make the symptoms worse.
+Treatment for persistent urticaria involves trying to control your symptoms and avoiding any triggers that make them worse.

-If you have chronic urticaria and angioedema (swelling of a deeper layer of skin), you may also be referred to a dermatologist (specialist in skin conditions).
-This is because angioedema is potentially more serious as it can cause breathing difficulties.
+If you have chronic urticaria and angioedema (swelling of a deeper layer of skin), you may be referred to a dermatologist (skin specialist).
+This is because angioedema is potentially more serious and can cause breathing difficulties.

-The symptoms of chronic urticaria are treated with antihistamines.
-You may have to take them regularly for as long as the symptoms last.
-As with acute urticaria, you may be given a combination of non-drowsy and drowsy antihistamines to help you sleep.
+Chronic urticaria is treated with antihistamines.
+You may have to take them regularly for as long as your symptoms last.
+As with short-term urticaria, you may be given a combination of non-drowsy and drowsy antihistamines to help you sleep.

+An increased dose may be recommended if your symptoms don't respond to treatment.
 Increasing the dose can often help control symptoms that previously didn't respond to treatment.
-However, you should only do this if instructed to by the doctor in charge of your care.
+However, this should only be carried out under the instruction of the doctor in charge of your care.

-Menthol cream can be used as an alternative or in addition to antihistamines as it has been shown to relieve itchiness.
+Menthol cream can be used as an alternative or in addition to antihistamines because it helps relieve itchiness.
 Your GP can prescribe this.

-More serious episodes of urticaria can be treated with short doses of corticosteroid tablets, such as prednisolone.
-Possible side effects of corticosteroid tablets include increased appetite and weight gain, mood change, and difficulties sleeping (insomnia).
+Occasionally, more serious episodes of urticaria can be treated with short doses of corticosteroid tablets, such as prednisolone.
+Possible side effects of corticosteroid tablets include increased appetite and weight gain, mood change and difficulty sleeping (insomnia).

-Long-term use of corticosteroids in chronic urticaria is not recommended for the reasons mentioned above.
+Long-term use of corticosteroids in chronic urticaria isn't recommended for the reasons mentioned above.

-These can be sometimes useful in treating chronic urticaria as they can narrow blood vessels.
-This in turn can often help reduce redness of the skin.
+H2 antihistamines can sometimes be useful in treating chronic urticaria because they narrow blood vessels.
+This can often help reduce the redness of the skin.

 Narrowband ultraviolet B phototherapy

-Narrowband ultraviolet B phototherapy (NUVB) is a type of treatment that involves exposing areas of your skin to high-energy ultraviolet light.
-The light can help clear an otherwise persistent area of rash.
+Narrowband ultraviolet B phototherapy (NUVB) is a treatment that involves exposing areas of your skin to high-energy ultraviolet light.
+The light can help clear an otherwise persistent rash.

-NUVB involves standing in a chamber, much like a shower, that contains a number of fluorescent bulbs.
-Your skin is then exposed to the light for a short time, usually not more than a few minutes.
+NUVB involves standing in a chamber that's similar in appearance to a shower.
+The chamber contains a number of fluorescent light bulbs which your skin is exposed to for a short period of time, usually just a few minutes.

-You would usually attend two to five sessions a week.
-Most people require 20 sessions before their symptoms significantly improve.
+You'll usually have between two and five sessions of NUVB a week.
+Most people need around 20 sessions before their symptoms improve significantly.

-The light can cause some burning of the skin, similar to a mild sunburn.
-You can be given a cream to help soothe any burning.
+The light can cause your skin to burn, similar to a mild sunburn.
+You'll be given a cream to help soothe any burning.

 Leukotriene receptor antagonists

-Leukotriene receptor antagonists are a type of medication that can often reduce redness and swelling of the skin.
+Leukotriene receptor antagonists are a type of medication that can help reduce redness and swelling of the skin.

-They can be a useful long-term alternative to using corticosteroid tablets as they do not carry the same high risk of causing wide-ranging side effects.
+They can be a useful long-term alternative to using corticosteroid tablets because they don't carry the same risk of causing wide-ranging side effects.

-A powerful medication called cyclosporin has proved effective in treating urticaria in around two-thirds of cases.
+In around two-thirds of cases, a powerful medication called ciclosporin has proved effective in treating urticaria.

-Cyclosporin works in the same way as corticosteroids do.
-It suppresses the harmful effects of the immune system and is available in capsule form or as a liquid that you drink.
+Ciclosporin works in a similar way to corticosteroids.
+It suppresses the harmful effects of the immune system and is available in capsule form or as a liquid.

-Side effects such as high blood pressure and high cholesterol are also a cause for concern as these can increase your risk of heart disease and stroke.
+Side effects, such as high blood pressure and high cholesterol, are a particular cause for concern because they can increase your risk of heart disease and stroke.

 Even if you still respond to treatment, it may be recommended that the medication is withdrawn after a few months.

-There is controversy over the role of diet in people with long-term hives.
-There are two groups of chemicals in foods that may trigger urticaria in some people: vasoactive amines and salicylates.
+There's some uncertainty over the role of diet in people with long-term urticaria.
+There are two groups of chemicals in foods that may trigger urticaria in some people – vasoactive amines and salicylates (see below).

-Avoiding or reducing the intake of these chemicals may improve the symptoms.
+Avoiding or reducing foods that contain these chemicals may help improve your symptoms.

-You may wish to keep a food diary to see if avoiding a certain food helps your symptoms.
-If you restrict your diet, consult a dietitian, who can make sure that you are not avoiding foods unnecessarily and that your diet is adequate.
+You could also keep a food diary to see whether avoiding certain foods helps your symptoms.
+If you restrict your diet, consult a dietitian, who can make sure that you're not avoiding foods unnecessarily and that your diet is healthy.

 Salicylates are naturally occurring aspirin-like compounds that are found in a wide variety of foods of plant origin.
-You can try cutting down on these, but do not completely avoid them.
+You can try cutting down on these, but don't completely avoid them.
 Foods that contain salicylates include:

 - orange juice

-If you know what triggers your urticaria or makes it worse, avoiding the trigger may keep your condition under control.
+If you know what triggers your urticaria or makes it worse, avoiding the trigger may help keep your symptoms under control.

 Triggers such as alcohol and caffeine can be easily avoided.
-And if you think a particular medication may be triggering your symptoms, contact the doctor who prescribed it as alternatives may be available.
+If you think a certain medication may be triggering your symptoms, contact the doctor who prescribed it, because alternatives may be available.

-Avoiding stress can be harder, particularly if your symptoms negatively affect your quality of life.
+Avoiding stress can be more difficult, particularly if your symptoms negatively affect your quality of life.

-If you have chronic urticaria, you may find that relaxation techniques, such as meditation or hypnosis, reduce your stress levels and the severity of your symptoms.
+If you have severe or persistent urticaria, you may find that relaxation techniques, such as meditation or hypnosis, help reduce your stress levels and the severity of your symptoms.